 You fear what comes next

-Now that you know the different ways you might be making mistakes when it comes to goal setting, you’ll be surprised with the amount of progress that you make.
+Now that you know the most powerful ways you might be limiting your personal growth when it comes to goal setting, you’ll be surprised by the potential progress that you can make.